MISP/misp-book/CONTRIBUTING.md

 The installation guides are held in the [INSTALL](https://github.com/MISP/MISP/tree/2.4/INSTALL) and [download](https://www.misp-project.org/download/) sections of the core and website repositories respectively.
 By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of MISP documentation rather than relying solely on the web.

 MISP book is generated in HTML, PDF, epub, and mobi using [Honkit](https://github.com/honkit/honkit), which is a framework to write documentation in Markdown format.
 The documentation is regularly published on [misp-project.org](https://www.misp-project.org/) and [circl.lu website](https://www.circl.lu/doc/misp/).

 ## Documentation guidelines

 The documentation is a community effort.
 Volunteers work hard trying to keep everything accurate and comprehensive.
 If you notice a problem or some way it can be improved, please edit the documentation.

 All pull requests against MISP must pass review before being merged.
 This process is designed to ensure that contributed text is accurate and non-malicious.
 Once a pull request passes review, the documentation maintainer then verifies that the pull request is mechanically sound (no merge conflicts or broken links).
 If so, the documentation maintainer then merges the pull request.

 If you have a question about something you read in the documentation, you may ask into the [Gitter Support channel](https://gitter.im/MISP/Support) or open an issue for it.
-To report an issue with the documentation, please follow our [standard issue reporting guidelines]().
-If you see that something in the documentation should be fixed or improved, please [contribute the change](#how-to-contribute) yourself.
+If you see that something in the documentation should be fixed or improved, please [contribute the change](#how-to-make-a-contributution) yourself.

-## How to contribute
+## How to make a contribution

 Editing the documentation is easy, so if you see that a change should be made, please contribute it!